How to make an impressive professional nursing portfolio

 How do I make a structure for my portfolio?

-Because a professional portfolio can serve different purposes, they can be organised and structured in different ways.
+Because a professional portfolio can serve different purposes, it can be organised and structured in different ways.
+How you present it will depend on your professional situation, goals and other factors.

 To help you decide how to create a structure for your portfolio and organise your content, ask yourself the following questions: